OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/monitoring-and-diagnostics/monitoring-enable-alerts-using-template.md

             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "Resource ID of hello resource emitting hello metric that will be used for hello comparison."
+                "description": "Resource ID of the resource emitting the metric that will be used for the comparison."
             }
         },
         "metricName": {
             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "Name of hello metric used in hello comparison tooactivate hello alert."
+                "description": "Name of the metric used in the comparison to activate the alert."
             }
         },
         "operator": {